musictech001/frontenddev2018/2018-08-02-tinderApp/tinderApp/src/app/readme.txt

   But it's fine in detail view with <next> button. check app-routing module?
 - In detail view, url doesn't update when <next> is clicked.
-- In detail view, the <Like> button should toggle style (color) when clicked.
+- [solved] In detail view, the <Like> button should toggle style (color) when clicked.
-- In favorite view, can not go into detail, because favorite users are in a separated list.
+- [solved] In favorite view, can not go into detail, because favorite users are in a separated list.
   The data structure need to be re-designed.
   Perhaps use one centralized array in list service, and add "favorite" attribute for each user?
 - UI style is ugly!